heiskr/u/README.md

   set a (add 1 a)
 ```

 To "continue", use `return`.
-In loops, `break` has a special property, it acts as a return but also flags the loop to not continue.
+To stop the execution in the loop, you can `raise` -- effectively, `raise none`.
+If you raise data other than `none`, U will bubble the error as normal.

 ```
 for myTuple to _ num
   if lessThan num 5
-    break
+    raise
   if greaterThan num 5
     return
   doSomething num